Dr Kara Makara Fuller

 Recent Conference Presentations:

 Makara, K. A., Ryder, N., & Wallis, R. (2019, September).
 Describing learning progression within curricular areas of learning.
-Paper to be presented as part of a symposium at the British Educational Research Association (BERA) Annual Conference, Manchester, UK.
+Paper presented as part of a symposium at the British Educational Research Association (BERA) Annual Conference, Manchester, UK.

 'CAMAU', Progression and assessment in the Welsh curriculum.
 Funded by Welsh Government and the University of Wales Trinity Saint David, 2017-2019.
 Co-Investigator, along with Louise Hayward (PI), David Morrison-Love, Georgina Wardle, Peter Donaldson, Kay Livingston, and Francisco Valdera-Gil. £399,482.